• D.C.

 Know More

 Trump has made threats against some 100 enemies, according to a diligent NPR catalog, and thrown around phrases like “enemy from within.”
 Some of his allies have been even more explicit about using the Department of Justice to attack political foes.
-Republicans have also at times said those threats were mere jokes or hyperbole.
-The president-elect appears at the moment to be in a forgiving mood, suggesting the Republican Party should help the Democratic presidential campaign pay off its debt.
+Republicans have also at times said those threats were referencing “far-left” rioters, as his running mate JD Vance argued.
+For now, though, the president-elect appears to be in a forgiving mood, quippingon Saturday morning that the Republican Party should help the Democratic presidential campaign pay off its debt.

 Progressive leaders are split on the seriousness of the short-term legal threat.
 Some are skeptical that Trump would use the federal apparatus to attack Democratic donors and progressive nonprofits that veer toward electoral politics — in part because a move like that would also alarm Republican donors and non-profits.